 bp’s unique strengths in exploration, resource development and gas value chains are supportedby leading technology positions in seismic imaging, enhanced hydrocarbon recovery and digital innovation.

-“We are making our business fit for the future by investing in advanced technologies that will enable us to bring energy to our customers reliably and much more efficiently,” says Ahmed Hashmi, chief digital and technology officer, Upstream.
+“We are making our business fit for the future by investing in advanced technologies that will enable us to bring energy to our customers reliably and much more efficiently,” says Ahmed Hashmi, SVP digital production and business services.

 Seismic imaging maps the Earth’s subsurface to find oil and gas resources, appraise and characterize reservoirs, and detect changes in those reservoirs over time.

-BP is using advanced technology such as drones, crawlers and remotely operated vehicles to remove people from harm’s way.
-For example, a robotic X-ray crawler in Alaska can detect corrosion under insulation in flow lines more quickly and with less radiation exposure than manual X-ray inspections.
+bp is using advanced technology such as drones, crawlers and remotely operated vehicles to remove people from harm’s way.
+For example, a robotic X-ray crawler can detect corrosion under insulation in flow lines more quickly and with less radiation exposure than manual X-ray inspections.